 - New wired network providing a more reliable and consistent service across our campuses.

 - Modern, energy efficient infrastructure that reduces the University’s emissions output and carbon footprint.

 - New and consistent security design across both wired and wireless networks.

 What we've done and what's still to come...

 Almost blanket coverage!
-We're still working on the: Queen Mother Building, Wellcome Trust Biocentre, Medical Sciences Institute, Discovery Centre, and Sir James Black Centre.
+Wireless migrations are complete and the new eduroam wifi is available in all locations.
+We still need to migrate the following areas to the wired network: Carnelley (partial), Queen Mother Building, Wellcome Trust Biocentre, Medical Sciences Institute, Discovery Centre, and Sir James Black Centre.